fstpackage/fstcore/cran-comments.md

 This submission of fstcore (v0.9.14) addresses build problems on systems using gcc 13 due to missing <cstdint>
 includes.
-With thanks to Prof. Ripley for identifying the problem and offering pointers for the solution.
+With thanks to Prof. Ripley for identifying the problem and offering pointers to the solution.

 ## Test environments